Have you taken out finance with NatWest?

 - Did you feel you were treated fairly?

-If the answer to any of these questions is no then you were probably mis-sold your policy and should make a claim to get back the money that’s rightfully yours.
+If the answer to any of these questions is no then you may have possibly mis-sold your policy and could make a claim to get back any money that’s rightfully yours.

 Claiming back PPI

-Gladstone Brookes has an 87%‡ success rate on the claims we make on behalf of our clients and we have already recovered more than £370m from claims against all the major banks.
+Gladstone Brookes has a 91%‡ success rate on the claims we make on behalf of our clients and we have already recovered more than £1 Billion± for our clients against a wide variety of lenders.

 Making a claim

-If you decide to pursue a PPI Claim through Gladstone Brookes, once we issue a letter of claim is issued to NatWest, the bank must acknowledge it as soon as possible and then have 8-16 weeks from the date of that acknowledgement in which to give you a final decision.
+If you decide to pursue a PPI Claim through Gladstone Brookes, once we issue a letter of claim to NatWest, the bank should acknowledge it as soon as possible and then our average timeframe is 8-16 weeks from the date of that acknowledgement to a final decision being made.

 If your NatWest PPI claim is a success the compensation will be paid direct to you and Gladstone Brookes will then invoice you for our fees which are 20% + VAT° of the total redress offered by your lender, including any reduction of any outstanding agreement, which if in place the PPI may be cancelled.
 If we are unsuccessful there will be no charges whatsoever†.

 Of course, your claim might also be rejected, but if that happens Gladstone Brookes will assess the terms of the rejection and advise you whether or not an appeal to the Financial Ombudsman Service (FOS) to overturn the decision might succeed.

 It’s all part of the same no win no fee† service.
-Our specialist team will carefully examine the rejection letter and, if they feel there is the chance they can get the decision overturned, they will write a bespoke appeal for submission to FOS.
-The annual success rate for appeals to FOS, according to the Financial Ombudsman Service website, is currently running at 75%.
+Our specialist team will carefully examine the rejection letter and, if they feel there is the chance they can get the decision overturned, they will compile the information required to appeal to FOS.